Economics and Business

 - prof. Boštjan Kobe, University of Queensland, Australia

 Research projects: The group’s research theme is protein structure and function.
 The biological focus is on proteins involved in infection and immunity.
 The goal of the research is to use structural and molecular information to understand the molecular and cellular functions of proteins, validate proteins as therapeutic targets or biotechnological products, and to design new therapeutics and biotechnological applications.
-The may techniques involve X-ray crystallography and cryo-electron microscopy, combined with a plethora of other molecular biology, biophysical and computational techniques.
+The main techniques involve X-ray crystallography and cryo-electron microscopy, combined with a plethora of other molecular biology, biophysical and computational techniques.

 - prof. Jernej Murn, University of California, Riverside, USA